 8. INDEMNIFICATION BY YOU.
 You agree to indemnify and hold harmless Xometry and its officers, directors, shareholders, agents, licensees, employees, successors and assigns, and Partners, from and against any and all damages, liabilities, awards, losses, costs and expenses including, without limitation, reasonable attorneys’ fees and court costs: (i) arising out of any breach by You of any undertaking, warranty, representation or agreement contained herein; (ii) arising out of a claim that a Part manufactured by Xometry pursuant to an order hereunder violates any law, regulation or ordinance; (iii) arising out of a claim with respect to the Part (whether arising out of product liability, strict liability, negligence or otherwise), including claims related to any injury, death or damage to any person or property caused by the Part; or (iv) arising out of any claim that any Specification, infringes upon or violates any patent, trade secret, copyright, trademark, service mark, right of publicity or other right of any third

 9. DISCLAIMER OF WARRANTIES.
-EXCEPT AS EXPRESSLY OTHERWISE PROVIDED HEREIN, THE PARTS MANUFACTURED BY XOMETRY PURSUANT TO AN ORDER SUBMITTED ON THIS WEBSITE AS WELL AS THE WEBSITE AND SERVICES, AND ALL INFORMATION AND CONTENT THEREIN, AND ANY OTHER MATERIALS PROVIDED BY XOMETRY, ARE PROVIDED “AS IS” AND WITHOUT WARRANTY OF ANY KIND.
-XOMETRY EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, REPRESENTATIONS, AND CONDITIONS OF ANY KIND, WHETHER EXPRESS OR IMPLIED, RELATING TO THE WEBSITE, SERVICES AND PARTS, INCLUDING BUT NOT LIMITED TO ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR WARRANTY AGAINST INTERFERENCE OR INFRINGEMENT.
-XOMETRY DOES NOT WARRANT THAT ANY SUCH PARTS OR THE USE OF THE WEBSITE OR SERVICES WILL BE UN INTERRUPTED OR ERROR FREE OR THAT ANY ERROR OR DEFECTS W ILL BE OR CAN BE CORRECTED.
+EXCEPT AS EXPRESSLY OTHERWISE PROVIDED HEREIN, THE PARTS MANUFACTURED BY XOMETRY PURSUANT TO AN ORDER SUBMITTED ON THIS WEBSITE AS WELL AS THE WEBSITE AND THE MINI PROGRAM AND SERVICES, AND ALL INFORMATION AND CONTENT THEREIN, AND ANY OTHER MATERIALS PROVIDED BY XOMETRY, ARE PROVIDED “AS IS” AND WITHOUT WARRANTY OF ANY KIND.
+XOMETRY EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, REPRESENTATIONS, AND CONDITIONS OF ANY KIND, WHETHER EXPRESS OR IMPLIED, RELATING TO THE WEBSITE AND THE MINI PROGRAM, SERVICES AND PARTS, INCLUDING BUT NOT LIMITED TO ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR WARRANTY AGAINST INTERFERENCE OR INFRINGEMENT.
+XOMETRY DOES NOT WARRANT THAT ANY SUCH PARTS OR THE USE OF THE WEBSITE AND THE MINI PROGRAM OR SERVICES WILL BE UN INTERRUPTED OR ERROR FREE OR THAT ANY ERROR OR DEFECTS W ILL BE OR CAN BE CORRECTED.
 SOME JURISDICTIONS MAY NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES, IN WHICH CASE SOME OF THE ABOVE EXCLUSIONS MAY NOT APPLY TO ALL

 9.1 BECAUSE THE PARTS ARE BASED ON YOUR SPECIFICATIONS, XOMETRY MAKES NO WARRANTY, REPRESENTATION, OR CONDITION THAT: (1) THE PARTS WILL MEET YOUR USE REQUIREMENTS, (2) THE PARTS ARE FIT FOR ANY PARTICULAR PURPOSE, OR MERCHANTABLE, OR (3) THE PART DESIGN IS DEFECT OR ERROR-FREE-.